jackmoore/jackmoore.github.io/_posts/2011-06-25-substring-substr-slice-javascript.md

 All three of these methods take in a start index and an optional stop index (or length) parameter, but they differ in some important ways:

 * substr can give inconsistent results.
-If the starting index is negative, substr will either use 0 as the starting index (IE<9), or extract from the end of the string (IE>=9 and other browsers).
-* substring swaps it's parameters if the starting index is greater than the stopping index (start &gt; stop).
-* substring replaces a negative starting index with 0.
+Modern browers allow using a negative start index to indicate the number of characters from the end of the string, but IE8 and lower treat a negative start index as 0.
+* substring's parameters are reversable, as it will always use it's smallest parameter value as the start index and largest value as the stop index.  substring will treat a negative start index as 0.
 * slice extracts from the end of the string if the starting index is negative.

 ### Negative start index